-Instruments ("ASU 2016-13").
-ASU 2016-13 is intended to improve financial reporting by requiring timelier recording of credit Losses on Ioans and other financial instruments held by financial institutions and other organizations.
+In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13").
+ASU 2016-13 is intended to improve financial reporting by requiring timelier recording of credit losses on loans and other financial instruments held by financial institutions and other organizations.
 This ASU requires the measurement of all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
 This ASU requires enhanced disclosures to help investors and other financial statement users better understand significant estimates and judgments used in estimating credit losses, as well as the credit quality and underwriting standards of the Group's portfolio.
 These disclosures include qualitative and quantitative requirements that provide additional information about the amounts recorded in the financial statements.
 In November 2019, the FASB issued ASU 2019-10, which extends the adoption date for certain registrants.
 The amendments in ASU 2016-13 are effective for fiscal years beginning after December 15, 2023, including interim periods within fiscal years beginning after December 15, 2023 for the Group.
 The Group does not plan to early adopt ASU 2016-13 and is currently in the process of evaluating the impact of adoption of this guidance on its consolidated financial statements.